Katie Holten is a visual artist living and working in the world.

 Motivated by social, cultural, and environmental circumstances such as the financialisation of Nature, Katie makes drawings, sculptures, installations, meals, books, and ephemeral actions that function as poetic alterations to the everyday.
 At the root of her practice is a curiosity with life's systems -- organic and man-made -- and the inextricable relationship between man and the natural world in the age of the Anthropocene.

-Katie is currently studying Complexity via the Santa Fe Institute MOOC.
+Katie is currently studying Complexity via a MOOC at the Santa Fe Institute.

 If THE GATES is the signature artwork in looking back at the Bloomberg era -